findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 ### Rule #4: Start Small

-For your first DefI foray using a new-to-you protocol, use a trivial amount of money.
+1) For your first DefI foray using a new-to-you protocol, use a trivial amount of money.
 An amount you’d be okay with losing if you accidentally fat-fingered the something in the UI.
-Transactions are cheap on Base.
+Transactions are cheap on Base and other [Layer 2 chains](/posts/layer-2-blockchains-explained/).
 Test, test, test.

 Get a feel for the UI, the gas fees, and the process.
 Once you’ve successfully done a few small transactions and feel comfortable, then you can think about using larger amounts.
 Crypto pros aren’t born; they’re forged by making small, survivable mistakes.

 A few common-sense rules can help save your bags from disaster.
-Be smart out there, fam, and be careful.
+Be smart out there, fam, Make some money, but be careful about it.